Shiripatel/Growspent/README.md

 Most people *want* to invest, but few actually start.
 Budgeting feels restrictive, and investing feels complicated.
 Growspent fixes that by connecting to your existing spending habits and redirecting tiny amounts — round-ups or percentage add-ons — into growth automatically.

-- **AI-Smart Investing:** adapts to your balance and spending pattern.
+- **AI-Smart Investing:** adapts to your balance and spending pattern
-- **Multi-Bucket System:** emergency savings, debt paydown, and long-term investing.
+- **Multi-Bucket System:** emergency savings, debt paydown, and long-term investing
-- **Cash-Flow Aware:** pauses when money is tight, boosts when you can afford it.
+- **Cash-Flow Aware:** pauses when money is tight, boosts when you can afford it
-- **Guilt-Free Experience:** no “you should save more” nags — just progress.
+- **Guilt-Free Experience:** no “you should save more” nags — just progress

 ---

 ## 🧩 MVP Prototype (v0.1)

-This is the **early concept landing page** and interactive calculator built for:
+This is the **early concept landing page** and interactive calculator built to:
-- Y Combinator application (Winter 2026 batch)
+- Demonstrate the product vision
-- Product waitlist validation
+- Collect early waitlist sign-ups
-- Early design / investor demo
+- Share with potential collaborators and testers

 ### 🔗 Live Demo
 ➡️ [Growspent prototype on GitHub Pages](https://shiripatel.github.io/Growspent/)